2014 24 Hours of Le Mans: Testing and practice

 Official practice was held on 11 June with the full 54-car field on track for four hours.
-Toyota led from the start once again, with Davidson claiming the fastest time of the session with a three minutes and 23.652 seconds lap, just ahead of the No. 2 Audi.
+Toyota led from the start once again, with Davidson claiming the fastest time of the session with a 3:23.652 lap, just ahead of the No. 2 Audi.
 Porsche's fastest laps were nearly three seconds off the pace.
 Early in the session, the No. 1 Audi of Loïc Duval spun and became airborne in the Porsche Curves, impacting catch fencing above the barriers and destroying the car.
-Duval was able to climb from the car but was not cleared for the rest of the week while Audi was forced to bring in a spare chassis to replace the vehicle.
+Duval was able to climb from the car but was not cleared for the rest of the week by the Fédération Internationale de l'Automobile (FIA) and ACO medical teams while Audi was forced to bring in a spare chassis to replace the vehicle.
 He was replaced by Jota Sport driver Marc Gené with Oliver Turvey taking over the Spaniard's seat at the British team.
-OAK Racing's Ligier JS P2, making its racing debut, led the LMP2 category with a three minutes and 40.611 seconds lap time.
-In LMGTE, an Am class car led the field with Nicki Thiim's Aston Martin recording a three minutes and 57.015 seconds lap time, ahead of the LMGTE Pro AF Corse Ferrari by thirteen thousandths of a second.
+OAK Racing's Ligier JS P2, making its racing debut, led the LMP2 category with a 3:40.611 lap time.
+In LMGTE, an Am class car led the field with Nicki Thiim's Aston Martin recording a 3:57.015 lap time, ahead of the LMGTE Pro AF Corse Ferrari by thirteen thousandths of a second.
 The experimental Nissan ZEOD RC was the only car not to set a lap time in the session after suffering mechanical failures on its first lap.
 A second stoppage was necessitated after Erik Maris crashed into the barrier at the first Mulsanne chicane and the session ended early when Frankie Montecalvo impacted the wall at the second chicane and debris was scattered across the track.